Frequently Asked Questions

 Apparency is simply aiming to make this all easier and more convenient.

-Yes, it is.
+Yes, Apparency is sandboxed.
 In fact, you can easily see this using Apparency itself.

 To quickly open Apparency using Apparency, use Cmd-Option-O. You can see that App Sandbox is enabled.

-Additionally, if you look under the MRSFoundation.framework component, you'll find a com.mothersruin.MRSFoundation.UpdateCheckingService.xpc service, which is also sandboxed and entitled.
-This is the component that performs the periodic check for updates, and must be entitled to initiate an outgoing network connection.
+Finally, under the MRSFoundation.framework component, you'll find a com.mothersruin.MRSFoundation.UpdateCheckingService.xpc XPC service.
+This is the component that performs the periodic check for updates, and is entitled as follows:

 Why don't I get a Quick Look preview on macOS 10.15 (Catalina)?
 What if I prefer the standard preview instead?